SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 Check that a broker is available in the default namespace with 'kubectl get broker -n default'

 You can check whether messages are going through the broker by checking the logs of the default-broker-filter pod and/or checking whether seldon-request-logger pods get started.
 If you don't see a broker pod at all then the broker is not up.

+If too many requests are going through for elastic to handle with its allocated memory you might hit https://github.com/elastic/elasticsearch/issues/31197

 To manually send messages create an interactive session with a busybox pod: